ImXman/MACA/README.md

 # MACA
 MACA: Marker-based automatic cell-type annotation for single cell expression data

+## Installment
 For a tutorial of MACA, see /test/MACA_tutorial.ipynb

+## Tutorial for basic use of MACA
+See /Tutorial/Basic use of MACA/MACA_tutorial.ipynb

+## Tutorial for integrated annotation
+See /Tutorial/Integrated annotation via MACA

 # Update 03/12/2021